arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-13.md

   test <@ run openCloseP "<pun></xyz>" = Failure ("Expected pun") @>
 ```

-The disrupting element is the closing tag parser, that depends on the
+The disrupting element is the closing tag parser, since it depends on
-`tagName` value, parsed by the previous parser.
-The combination of the
+the `tagName` value parsed by the previous parser.
+The combination of
-2 parsers is obtained by the application of `>>=`:
+the 2 parsers is obtained by the application of `>>=`:

 ```fsharp